Atazanavir: Adverse effects

 Common side effects include: nausea, jaundice, rash, headache, abdominal pain, vomiting, insomnia, peripheral neurologic symptoms, dizziness, muscle pain, diarrhea, depression and fever.
 Bilirubin levels in the blood are normally asymptomatically raised with atazanavir, but can sometimes lead to jaundice.

 Mechanism of action

 Atazanavir binds to the active site HIV protease and prevents it from cleaving the pro-form of viral proteins into the working machinery of the virus.
 If the HIV protease enzyme does not work, the virus is not infectious, and no mature virions are made.

 The azapeptide drug was designed as an analog of the peptide chain substrate that HIV protease would cleave normally into active viral proteins.
 More specifically, atazanavir is a structural analog of the transition state during which the bond between a phenylalanine and proline is broken.
 Humans do not have any enzymes that break bonds between phenylalanine and proline, so this drug will not target human enzymes.

+Synthesis

+A couple of atazanavir syntheses were originally reported.
+Below is one of them.

+The condensation of p-bromobenzaldehyde [1122-91-4] (1) with methanol gives 4-bromobenzaldehyde dimethyl acetal [24856-58-4] (2).
+Grignard reaction with the reagent from 2-bromopyridine [109-04-6] causes a coupling exactly like in the Ullmann reaction.
+The product from this step is called 2-(4-dimethoxymethylphenyl)pyridine [1033125-49-3].
+After the hydrolysis of the acetal, the product is called 4-(2-pyridyl)benzaldehyde [127406-56-8] (3).
+Condensation with tert-Butyl carbazate [127406-56-8] to form the respective hydrazone (PC29940792); reduction of the azo FG gives the hydrazine [198904-85-7] (4).
+This reaction with (2S,3S)-1,2-Epoxy-3-(Boc-amino)-4-phenylbutane [98737-29-2] (5) led to PC98076738 (6).
+Removal of both the Boc protecting groups with acid gives the penultimate compound, i.e. (2R,3S)-3-amino-1-[amino-[(4-pyridin-2-ylphenyl)methyl]amino]-4-phenylbutan-2-ol, PC98008965 (7).
+The last step requires a double amide formation with 2 equivalents of methyl N-[(2S)-1-chloro-3,3-dimethyl-1-oxobutan-2-yl]carbamate (8).
+This completes the synthesis of atazanavir (9).